chipsalliance/aib-phy-hardware/how2use/README.txt

 This example shows:
 1) How to configurate 24 channels registers through avmm interface.
 2) How to do externally loopback test.
 See detail connection described below.
-3) DLL/DCC was bypassed.
+3) DLL/DCC was bypassed (static).
 A minimum static delay is programmed
 4) Traffic are generated and tested independently for all 24 channels.